tomaslibanomonteiro/Thesis-code/README.md

 MIT

 ## Contributions
-The project was only done to reaserch purposes.
+The project was only done for academic and educational purposes.
 Any further development is encourage under the License's Terms and Conditions.